-This year, your child will receive a Standards Based Report Card for the following content areas:
+Your child will now receive a Standards-Based Report Card for the following content areas:

 - Reading & English Language Arts